 Tom Nysetvold

-Tom Nysetvold and his wife have three children.
-He enjoys hiking with them and reading.
-He blogs, directs the Mormon Texts Project, and works as an engineer in the oil refining industry.
+Tom Nysetvold and his wife have four children.
+He enjoys hiking with them, reading, and writing.
+He directs the Mormon Texts Project and works as an engineer and manager in the oil refining industry.

 On Key